- Chemistry Home

 To determine whether an alternating charge character is necessary to elicit a T-cell response, the Andreana group will take advantage of the solid support, split-pool concept of combinatorial chemistry and develop a carbohydrate-based library with electrostatic charge character.
 It is of great interest to determine, systematically, how the electrostatic charges of ZPSs interact with various modulators of APCs (See figure pathway IV).

-V. Small Molecule Synthesis
+V. Small Molecule Synthesis (Green Chemistry)

 The proposed small molecule synthesis ties in extremely well with a platform for the development of modulators (Chemical Genetics) of the immune pathway to determine mechanistic insights of carbohydrate processing in the antigen presenting cell or dendrite cell.
 The tyrosine kinase p56 (lck) is present in T-cells and is known to be required to initiate the activation response from the T-cell receptor (TCR) intracellular domain to other signaling proteins.
 T-cells that lack lck are unable to respond to stimulation through the TCR (See figure pathway V).